 - 1. (Exercises 2.6 and 3.16) 50%.
-SITE frequent fliers have been complaining to Ottawa Airport officials about the poor organization at the Airport.
-As a result, the officials decided that all information related to the airport should be organized using a DBMS, and you have to design a database for this purpose.
-Your first task is to organize the information about all the airplanes stationed and maintained at the airport.
+Your task is to organize the information about all the airplanes stationed and maintained at an airport.
 The following is the relevant information: - Every airplane has a registration number, and is of a specific model. - The airport accommodates a number of airplane models, and each model is identified by a model number (e.g. B-747), as well as a capacity and weight. - A number of technicians work at the airport.
 For each of them, store his/her name, SIN, address, phone number, and salary. - Each technician is an expert on one or more plane model(s), and his expertise may overlap with that of other technicians.
 This information about technicians must also be recorded. - Traffic controllers have an annual medical examination.
 For each of them, store the date of the most recent examination. - All airport employees (including technicians) belong to a union.
 Store the union membership of each employee.
 You can assume that each employee is uniquely identified by a SIN. - The airport has a number of tests that are used periodically to ensure that airplanes are still airworthy.
 Each test has a Federal Aviation Administration (FAA) test number, a name, and a maximum possible score. - The FAA requires the airport to keep track of each time a given airplane is tested by a given technician using a given test.
 For each testing event, the information needed is the date, the number of hours the technician spent doing the test, and the score the airplane received on the test.